ananth1996/HPC-HD-TextReuse-ETL/README.md

 ## Zip to Parquet

+The first step will extract the raw textreuses from the `.zip` file.
+The `.zip` file and the resulting `.parquet` files will reside on Allas.

 ### Format

-A rough structure of the data in the text reuse zip is as follows:
+A rough structure of the data in the text reuse `.zip` is as follows:
 ```
 txtreuse.zip
 |-iter_0_out.tar.gz